Native American language

 The Quapaw Indians lived in settled villages of small, square houses.

 Quapaw houses were made of plaster and rivercane walls with thatched roofs.

-the ones Quapaw Indians used.
+the ones the Quapaw used.
 Today, Quapaws live in modern houses and apartment buildings, just like you.

 What was Quapaw clothing like?
 Did the Quapaws wear feather headdresses and face paint?

 Quapaw men wore breechclouts, leggings, and buckskin shirts.

 Here is a website with Indian breechclout pictures.